You may be wondering whether a tummy tuck, known as an abdominoplasty, is the right procedure for you.

 Just like any surgery, there are possible risks and complications that can happen during or after the procedure.

-It’s best to speak to your plastic surgeon about these complications, as they will walk you through them.
+It’s best to speak to your cosmetic doctor about these complications, as they will walk you through them.

 They will ask for your medical history and ask about medications, as certain medications can impact surgeries and anaesthetic.